NBSquare/specifications/source/index-management.rst

      * @note Drivers MAY combine the two options types into a single one.
 If the options are
      *   explicitly typed, the combined options type MUST be named CreateIndexOptions or an acceptable
      *   variation.
+     *
+     * @note New drivers implementing index management MAY opt to return an interface containing the response from the
+     *   createIndexes method.
+If the driver choose to do so, the interface MUST also contain the name of the created
+     *   index.
      */
     createIndex(keys: Document, indexOptions: Optional<IndexOptions>, options: Optional<CreateIndexOptions>): String;